Vonng/pigsty/docs/c-arch.md

 # Architecture

-> Pigsty consists of several [modules](#modules), which can be composed freely for different scenarios.
+> Pigsty consists of several [modules](#module), which can be composed freely for different scenarios.
->

-## Modules
+## Module

 Pigsty now consists of 4 modules which can be freely composed for different scenarios

 The whole system is decoupled into 4 independent modules, which can be maintained independently and freely arranged and combined for use.

-* `INFRA` is the infrastructure part of Pigsty, including monitoring/alerting/visualization/logging/DNS/NTP and other public components.
+* [`INFRA`](c-infra.md) is the infrastructure part of Pigsty, including monitoring/alerting/visualization/logging/DNS/NTP and other public components.
-* `NODES` is the host node management module, which is used to configure nodes, install software, and collect monitoring metrics and logs.
+* [`NODES`](c-nodes.md) is the host node management module, which is used to configure nodes, install software, and collect monitoring metrics and logs.
-* [**`PGSQL`**](d-pgsql.md) is a PostgreSQL database deployment control module, including various types of PG cluster deployment and monitoring.
+* [`PGSQL`](c-pgsql.md) is a PostgreSQL database deployment control module, including various types of PG cluster deployment and monitoring.
-* [**`REDIS`**](d-redis.md) is the Redis database  control module, including Redis standalone/native cluster/sentinel [deployment](d-redis.md) and monitoring
+* [`REDIS`](c-redis.md) is the Redis database  control module, including Redis standalone/native cluster/sentinel [deployment](d-redis.md) and monitoring

 ![](_media/SANDBOX.gif)